From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Experimental Section

-Dynaformer is a transformer-based model that learns the protein-ligand binding features from molecular dynamics data.
-Building based on Graphormer~\cite{ying2021transformers}, we propose a roto-translation invariant encoding scheme to encode the atomic features.
-At a high level, the Dynaformer predicts the binding affinity given the collective interaction patterns of a ligand at the active binding site.
+Dynaformer was a transformer-based model that learned protein-ligand binding features from molecular dynamics data.
+Building on Graphormer~\cite{ying2021transformers}, a roto-translation invariant encoding scheme was proposed to encode the atomic features.
+At a high level, the Dynaformer predicted the binding affinity given the collective interaction patterns of a ligand at the active binding site.

-First, we highlight how Dynaformer encodes the distance and angle features between atoms.
+First, how Dynaformer encodes the distance and angle features between atoms was highlighted.
 As previously stated, binding free energy depends on the atomic features and interactions of atom pairs in the complex.
-To represent these scalar values for distances and angles, we utilize a Gaussian basis function (GBF).
-The GBF is advantageous in modeling non-linear relationships between atom pairs, such as Van der Waals and electrostatic potentials~\cite{cisneros2012application}.
-Moreover, the GBF is a smooth function that can be seamlessly integrated into neural networks.
+To represent these scalar values for distances and angles, a Gaussian basis function (GBF) was utilized.
+The GBF was advantageous in modeling non-linear relationships between atom pairs, such as Van der Waals and electrostatic potentials~\cite{cisneros2012application}.
+Moreover, the GBF was a smooth function that could be seamlessly integrated into neural networks.
 The specific calculations for structural encodings are performed using the subsequent formulas:

-where $\mu_k$ and $\sigma_k$ stand for the learnable parameters, $K$ stands for the number of encoding heads, $x_k$ stands for a distance or angle value for encoding, $\mathbf{v}_i$ stands for the atomic features of atom $i$, $~\vert$ stands for the concatenation operation between vectors, $r_{ij}$ represents the Euclidean distance scalar in \r{A}s between atoms $i$ and $j$, $\angle{ijk}$ indicates the angle scalar in degrees between bonds formed by atoms $i$, $j$, $k$, and $\mathbf{W}_d$ and $\mathbf{W}_a$ correspond to the weight matrices for distance and angle features, respectively.
+where $\mu_k$ and $\sigma_k$ stand for the learnable parameters, $K$ stands for the number of encoding heads, $x_k$ stands for a distance or angle value for encoding, $\mathbf{v}_i$ stands for the atomic features of atom $i$, $~\vert$ stands for the concatenation operation between vectors, $r_{ij}$ represents the Euclidean distance scalar in \r{A}s between atoms $i$ and $j$, $\angle{ijk}$ indicates the angle scalar in degrees between bonds formed by atoms $i$, $j$, and $k$, and $\mathbf{W}_d$, $\mathbf{W}_a$ correspond to the weight matrices for distance and angle features, respectively.

-Then, we briefly introduce the Dynaformer architecture and emphasize the self-attention module.
-Dynaformer has two main components in each encoder layer: a multi-head self-attention module (MHA) and a feed-forward network (FFN).
-The encodings of structural features as described in Fig.~\ref{fig:intro}\textbf{C} are fused into an MHA module, which then updates the feature representations of each atom and their contributions to the final binding affinity.
+Then, the Dynaformer architecture was briefly introduced and emphasize the self-attention module.
+Dynaformer had two main components in each encoder layer: a multi-head self-attention module (MHA) and a feed-forward network (FFN).
+The encodings of structural features as described in Figure~\ref{fig:intro}\textbf{C} are fused into an MHA module, which then updates the feature representations of each atom and their contributions to the final binding affinity.
 In each head of MHA, the attention is calculated as follows: